-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs utility payment assistance to prevent the disconnection of utilities.

-One of the key strategies for the County to ending homelessness is to prevent individuals and families from becoming homeless in the first place.
-A number of County agencies assist households in avoiding homelessness by providing financial assistance to prevent eviction and utility payment assistance to prevent the disconnection of utilities.
 The County uses CDBG, FEMA, State, and private funds to provide this assistance.
 Additionally, the United Way has funded a prevention and homeless diversion program.
-In Local Fiscal Year 2022, \$45,000 in CDBG funds will be allocated the Community Action Agency, and \$20,000 in CDBG funds will be allocated to the Partnership for Children, Youth, and Families to provide eviction prevention, utility turn-off assistance and help with the first month rent.
-Additionally, the County has made available \$100,000 in flexible funding, allowing the Anne Arundel County Mental Health Agency to provide short-term emergency housing, eviction prevention, and other needed housing assistance to individuals to maintain and potentially obtain housing.
-The County will also receive Local Fiscal Year 2022 homelessness prevention funding through the Maryland Homelessness Solutions Program (HSP).
-In Local Fiscal Year 2021, the County received approximately \$70,000 in homelessness prevention funds, which were administered by the Community Action Agency and The Light House.
-These funds were used to provide short-term rental and utility assistance, as well as financial assistance to divert individuals away from the shelter system and into sustainable housing.
+In Local Fiscal Year 2023, \$45,000 in CDBG funds will be allocated the Community Action Agency, and \$20,000 in CDBG funds will be allocated to the Partnership for Children, Youth, and Families to provide eviction prevention, utility turn-off assistance, and help pay the first month rent.
+Additionally, the County has made \$100,000 available in flexible funding, allowing the Anne Arundel County Mental Health Agency to provide short-term emergency housing, eviction prevention, and other needed housing assistance to individuals to maintain and potentially obtain housing.